Daycation: The Best Beaches Near London

 West Wittering Beach, East Sussex

 With stunning views of Chichester Harbour, West Wittering Beach has impeccably clean waters.
-That, with the vast stretches of sandy beach, make this a top spot for swimming – though, being a little further from London, the journey will be slightly longer than other entries on this list.
+That, with the vast stretches of sandy beach, make this a top spot for swimming – though, since it is not as near London as other entries on this list, the journey will be slightly longer.

-HOW?
-Take the train from London Bridge to Chichester, changing at East Croydon, and then take the 52 bus to Old House At Home
+Getting There: Take the train from London Bridge to Chichester, changing at East Croydon, and then take the 52 bus to Old House At Home.

 Minnis Bay, Margate